wonderlic/swagger-validation/README.md

 // TODO: write this
 ```

 * Modify swagger-node-express directly.
-While this would have the same benefit that, by default, all methods will have their
+While this would have the same benefit as the first one that, by default, all methods
-request validated against the parameters specified automatically, this is **non-standard** and will be deprecated once
+will have their request validated against the parameters specified automatically, this is **non-standard** and will be
-the pull request specified above gets pulled in.
+deprecated once the pull request specified above gets pulled in.

 ```javascript